 For more information on accreditation, visit www.pcab.org.

-One example of Koshland Pharm’s commitment to quality is demonstrated through the use of an ointment mill for all of its topical creams, lotions and ointments.
+One example of Koshland Pharm’s commitment to quality is demonstrated through the use of the most advanced technology in the industry, such as an ointment mill.
 The picture on the right shows the difference between a cream that has been run through the ointment mill and one which has not.
 This equipment allows for compounded creams with the most effective, consistent transdermal absorption.
-Not all compounding pharmacies use an ointment mill to make their creams.
+Not all compounding pharmacies use advanced technology such as an ointment mill to make their creams.

-To read more about how to evaluate a compounding pharmacy for quality and safety standards, see the following handout (click here).
-For more information on evaluating a pharmacy’s sterile services, see this handout (click here).
+To read more about how to evaluate a compounding pharmacy for quality and safety standards, see our handout “Evaluating Quality in a Compounding Pharmacy.”

 For another thorough quality questionnaire from the International Academy of Compounding Pharmacists, see this handout (click here).